 What is “Treatment”?

-Persons admitted to E.C.F.S. are typically children who have experienced difficult life circumstances to the degree that these experiences have impacted on their development.
+Persons admitted to E.C.F.S. are typically individual(s) who have experienced difficult life circumstances to the degree that these experiences have impacted on their development.
 As a result, their success in school, in the family and in developing and maintaining meaningful relationships has been impacted.
 Those of us at E.C.F.S. attempt to understand the circumstances and situations our persons served have experienced with a view to organizing a treatment plan that will be useful for that person.
-By understanding a child’s life experience and the perceptions that child holds regarding them, we are able to predict and direct interventions that will assist in improving the mental health of the person served.
+By understanding a individual(s) life experience and the perceptions that individual holds regarding them, we are able to predict and direct interventions that will assist in improving the mental health of the person served.
 This is treatment.

 In order to conduct effective treatment, E.C.F.S. staff require any and all background information on persons served referred to us.
 No report or documentation is unimportant.
 Of particular value are previous psychological and psychiatric assessments.
 E.C.F.S. also conducts what is called a “treatment readiness” assessment on each new placement within approximately 90 days of placement.